-In actual state, these things are necessary but are inefficient guides because they may not be correct and lead to inaccurate predictions about the performance of diagnostic test and efficacy of the treatments.
+In actual state, these things are necessary but are inefficient guides because they may not be correct and lead to inaccurate predictions about the performance of the diagnostic test and efficacy of the treatments.

 Evidence-based medicine agrees with the point that the clinical experience and clinical instinct development are crucial elements 0f physician competence but it also has several additional points that are include

 - To identify important knowledge gaps and information needs